miltos02/Applied-Machine-Learning/README.md

 # Applied Machine Learning

 This repository includes two projects:
-**Project 1: Exploring AirBnB in Europe**, where we use Inside AirBnB data from the last 12 months to analyze listings and their impacts on housing, pricing, and tourism, and,
+**Project 1: Exploring AirBnB in Europe**, where data from Inside AirBnB for the last 12 months is analyzed to study listings and their impacts on housing, pricing, and tourism;
-**Project 2: Social Media Sanctions and Misinformation**, where using **mosleh_et_al_data.csv** and following Mosleh et al. (Nature), we examine whether sanctions are politically biased, finding that higher sanctions for conservatives are linked to more misinformation sharing rather than platform bias.
+**Project 2: Social Media Sanctions and Misinformation**, where **mosleh_et_al_data.csv** is examined following Mosleh et al. (Nature) to determine whether sanctions are politically biased, with results suggesting that higher sanctions for conservatives are associated with more misinformation sharing rather than platform bias.